Course Introduction to Programming

 /*

-two consecutive positions in the array v should also be 4 bytes
+two consecutive positions of vector v must also be 4 bytes

 */